stoneworks-dev/hero-smith/README.md

 # Build App Bundle (for Play Store)
 flutter build appbundle --release
 ```

+## Building on Other Platforms

+Hero Smith is a Flutter project and is intended to be buildable on multiple platforms (Android, iOS, macOS, Linux, Windows, Web).
+If you clone this repository, you can generally build and run the app on whatever platforms your development machine supports.

+Notes:

+- Platform support depends on your OS and installed toolchain (Xcode, Android SDK, Visual Studio build tools, Linux desktop libraries, etc.).
+These requirements vary by environment and change over time.
+- iOS/macOS builds require a Mac due to Apple tooling.
+- The app relies on bundled assets under `hero_smith/data/` (declared in `pubspec.yaml`), so make sure assets are present when adapting/packaging.
+- If you’re unsure what your machine supports, `flutter doctor` is the best starting point.

 ---

 *Hero Smith is a fan-made, independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
 DRAW STEEL © 2024 MCDM Productions, LLC.*